Actindo-AG/Documentation/Accounting/Operation/03_ManageOpenItems.md

   ![Open items - Account selected](/Assets/Screenshots/Accounting/Book/OpenItems/OpenItems_ClearManually_Checkbox.png "[Open items - Account selected]")

 4. Click the [CLEAR MANUALLY] button.
  The bookings are settled.
-The open items disappear from the open items list with the *Normal open items view* radio button selected.
+The open items disappear from the open items list with the *Standard open items view* radio button selected.

-5. If necessary, you can reverse manually cleared bookings that have been incorrectly settled.
+5. If necessary, you can reverse manually cleared bookings.
 To do so, click the *Show manually settled open items* radio button to display again all manually cleared bookings for the selected account.
+The manually cleared bookings are marked with an asterisk next to the checkbox.

+6. Select the manually cleared bookings to be reversed.
+The amount displayed in the *Amount* box on the right-hand side of the workspace equals 0,00.

-6. Click the [CANCEL CLEARING] button if you need to undo the clearing.
+7. Click the [CANCEL CLEARING] button to reverse the clearing.
 The manual clearing has been cancelled.

 [comment]: <> (Testen nochmals, evtl.
 RS Flo Heusel.)